SukkaW/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/README.md

 # MV3 specific limitations
 <a name="mv3_specific_limitations__$badfilter"></a>
 ## $badfilter
-In current implementation rules with `$badfilter` works across all filters:
+In current implementation rules with `$badfilter` works across all filters.
-From these three filters
+From these three filters:
 ```adblock
 !filter 1
 ||example.org^